 This Thursday, if the rain is not too heavy we shall venture deep into north woods.

 For the last two years I have been involved as a provider in the Dartmoor Naturally Health Project.
 Aimed at residents in the Buckfastleigh area with low emotional, mental and physical health.
-The project has been a three year research and development project into the benefits of spending time in Nature in held groups.
+The project has been a three year research and action project into the benefits of spending time in Nature in held groups.
 Running alongside the successful walking for health programme supported by GP’s across the county we have offered, basketry, Forest tai chi, electric bike rides and art in Nature.

 The benefits to the participants are huge, as you can imagine and I can only hope that the NHS will continue to fund, promote and support these activities as an alternative to drugs.